Reusable launch vehicle: Partially reusable launch systems

-Liftoff stages

-Existing reusable launch systems use rocket-propelled vertical liftoff.
+Partial reusable launch systems, in the form of multiple stage to orbit systems have been so far the only reusable configurations in use.
+The historic Space Shuttle reused its Solid Rocket Boosters, its RS-25 engines and the Space Shuttle orbiter that acted as an orbital insertion stage, but it did not reuse the External Tank that fed the RS-25 engines.
+This is an example of a reusable launch system which reuses specific components of rockets.
+ULA's Vulcan Centaur was originally designed to reuse the first stage engines, while the tank is expended.
+The engines would splashdown on an inflatable aeroshell, then be recovered.
+On 23 February 2024, one of the nine Merlin engines powering a Falcon 9 launched for the 22nd time, making it the most reused liquid fuel engine used in an operational manner, having already surpassed Space Shuttle Main Engine number 2019's record of 19 flights.
+As of 2024, Falcon 9 and Falcon Heavy are the only orbital rockets to reuse their boosters, although multiple other systems are in development.
+All aircraft-launched rockets reuse the aircraft.

-Other than that a range of non-rocket liftoff systems have been proposed and explored over time as reusable systems for liftoff, from balloons to space elevators.
+Other than that, a range of non-rocket liftoff systems have been proposed and explored over time as reusable systems for liftoff, from balloons to space elevators.
 Existing examples are systems which employ winged horizontal jet-engine powered liftoff.
 Such aircraft can air launch expendable rockets and can because of that be considered partially reusable systems if the aircraft is thought of as the first stage of the launch vehicle.
 An example of this configuration is the Orbital Sciences Pegasus.
 For suborbital flight the SpaceShipTwo uses for liftoff a carrier plane, its mothership the Scaled Composites White Knight Two.

-Orbital insertion stages
+Rocket Lab is working on Neutron, and the European Space Agency is working on Themis.
+Both vehicles are planned to recover the first stage.

-So far, launch systems achieve orbital insertion with multistaged rockets, particularly with the second and third stages.
-Only the Space Shuttle has achieved a partial reuse of the orbital insertion stage, by using the engines of its orbiter.
+So far, most launch systems achieve orbital insertion with at least partially expended multistaged rockets, particularly with the second and third stages.
+Only the Space Shuttle has achieved a reuse of the orbital insertion stage, by using the engines and fuel tank of its orbiter.
+The Buran spaceplane and Starship spacecraft are two other reusable spacecraft that were designed to be able to act as orbital insertion stages and have been produced, however the former only made one uncrewed test flight before the project was cancelled, and the latter is not yet operational, having completed eight suborbital test flights, as of April 2025, which achieved all of its mission objectives at the fourth flight.